 Our indebtedness could adversely affect our ability to raise additional capital to fund our operations or pay dividends.
 It could also expose us to the risk of increased interest rates and limit our ability to react to changes in the economy or our industry as well as impact our cash available for distribution.

-We have \$123.0 million of indebtedness outstanding and \$37.4 million in issued letters of credit under our Senior Credit Facility, and zero of indebtedness outstanding under our Subordinated Facility as of December 31, 2019.
+We have \$100.0 million of indebtedness outstanding and \$31.0 million in issued letters of credit under our Senior Credit Facility, and zero of indebtedness outstanding under our Subordinated Facility as of December 31, 2020.
 Debt we incur under our Senior Credit Facility, Subordinated Facility or otherwise could have negative consequences, including:

-- increasing our vulnerability to general economic and industry conditions; - requiring cash flow from operations to be dedicated to the payment of principal and interest on our indebtedness, therefore reducing or eliminating our ability to pay dividends to holders of our Class A common stock and Series A Preferred Stock, or to use our cash flow to fund our operations, capital expenditures and future business opportunities; - limiting our ability to fund future acquisitions or engage in other activities that we view as in our longterm best interest: - restricting our ability to make certain distributions with respect to our capital stock and the ability of our subsidiaries to make certain distributions to us, in light of restricted payment and other financial covenants, including requirements to maintain certain financial ratios, in our credit facilities and other financing agreements; - exposing us to the risk of increased interest rates because certain of our borrowings are at variable rates of interest; and - limiting our ability to obtain additional financing for working capital including collateral postings, capital expenditures, debt service requirements, acquisitions and general corporate or other purposes.
+- increasing our vulnerability to general economic and industry conditions; - requiring cash flow from operations to be dedicated to the payment of principal and interest on our indebtedness, therefore reducing or eliminating our ability to pay dividends to holders of our Class A common stock and Series A Preferred Stock, or to use our cash flow to fund our operations, capital expenditures and future business opportunities; - limiting our ability to fund future acquisitions or engage in other activities that we view as in our long-term best interest; - restricting our ability to make certain distributions with respect to our capital stock and the ability of our subsidiaries to make certain distributions to us, in light of restricted payment and other financial covenants, including requirements to maintain certain financial ratios, in our credit facilities and other financing agreements; - exposing us to the risk of increased interest rates because certain of our borrowings are at variable rates of interest; - limiting our ability to obtain additional financing for working capital including collateral postings, capital expenditures, debt service requirements, acquisitions and general corporate or other purposes; and - limiting our ability to adjust to changing market conditions and placing us at a competitive disadvantage compared to our competitors who have less debt.

 If we are unable to satisfy financial covenants in our debt instruments, it could result in an event of default that, if not cured or waived, may entitle the lenders to demand repayment or enforce their security interests.
-Our Senior Credit Facility will mature in May 2021, and we cannot assure that we will be able to negotiate a new credit arrangement on commercially reasonable terms.
+Our Senior Credit Facility will mature in July 31, 2022, and we cannot assure that we will be able to negotiate a new credit arrangement on commercially reasonable terms.